Wendy’s Sugar Cookie

 One cookie has 330 calories, 16 grams of dietary fat, 44 grams of carbohydrates, and three grams of protein.

-This post is your guide to the calories, nutrition facts, and ingredients in this popular menu item.
+This guide provides an in-depth overview of the calories, nutrition facts, and ingredients in this popular sweet treat.

 Sugar Cookie Nutritional Information